AdarshNandanwar/2048-game-parser/README.md

 # 2048-game-parser
-The project consists of parser-translator (that means a complete syntax-directed translation scheme) for a game programming language.
+The project consists of parser-translator (that means a complete syntax-directed translation scheme) for a modified 2048 game programming language.

 ## Commands
 - The following commands are allowed: